thevindu-w/clip_share_server/README.md

 ### Run the server

-- You can run the server from a terminal or the GUI (if the file manager supports executing programs by double-clicking on it)
+- You can run the server from a terminal or the GUI (if the file manager supports executing programs by double-clicking on it).
 - On macOS, if you run the server from the GUI (by double-clicking it on Finder), it may open a terminal window.
 But you can close this window.
 The server will continue running in the background.
 - When the server starts, it will not display any visible window.
 Instead, it will run in the background.
 - On Linux or macOS, if you start the program from the terminal, it should return immediately unless the `-D` flag (no-daemonize) is used.
 The server will continue to run in the background.